obsidian reflections:

 part-my-memoirpart-your-journal

-Each chapter in hot chocolate begins with true stories from my own life as a survivor, followed by open pages for you.You’ll move between reading and writing — between witnessing my story and expressing yours.This is not a workbook.
+Each chapter in what happened begins with true stories from my own life as a survivor, followed by open pages for you.You’ll move between reading and writing — between witnessing my story and expressing yours.This is not a workbook.
 This is not a guide full of steps.
-This does not try to fix you, analyze you, or tell you what your healing journey should look like.But it will give you somewhere to explore your questions, your memories, your softness, your rage.
-It’s a safe place to turn to, especially when the words are hard to say out loud.
-It's a chance for us to walk beside each other — as survivors, as sisters — even as we heal in our own ways.hot chocolate is in progress; updates will be shared through Obsidian Reflections (in posts and emails)
+This does not try to fix you or tell you what your healing journey should look like.But it will give you somewhere to explore your questions, your memories, your softness, your rage.
+It’s a place to turn to when the words are hard to say out loud.
+It's a chance for us to walk beside each other — as survivors, as sisters — even as we heal in our own ways.what happened is in progress; updates will be shared through Obsidian Reflections (in posts and emails)